 Cost of Product Revenues.
 Cost of product revenues was \$656,000 for the year ended December 31, 2011, compared to \$16,000 for the year ended December 31, 2010.
 The increase in cost of product revenues was due to the increase in product revenues and the change in our sales mix.
 All product revenues for the year ended December 31, 2010 were related to sales of our ClearPoint system disposable products.
 On the other hand, approximately 38% of our product revenues for the year ended December 31, 2011 were from sales of our disposable products with the remainder representing sales of our reusable components.
-Gross margin is significantly higher on sales of our ClearPoint system disposable products than sales of our ClearPoint system reusable products.
+Gross margin is significantly higher on sales of our ClearPoint system disposable products.